apache/cordova-coho/docs/platforms-release-process.md

     # Seems okay:
     coho tag-release --version 3.5.0 -r android

-## Tagging RC of cordova-cli

-cordova-cli doesn't use a release branch.
-Follow the instructions at [tools-release-process.md](tools-release-process.md), but in addition:

-Update the tool to point to the new repo versions (within `cordova-lib/src/cordova/platformsConfig.json`)

-Instead of the normal `npm publish` flow:

-    npm publish --tag rc

-** WATCH OUT!
-You may have to run `npm tag cordova@x.x.x latest` due to a bug in npm: https://github.com/npm/npm/issues/4837

 ## Publish RC to dist/dev
 Ensure you have the svn repos checked out:

     coho repo-clone -r dist -r dist/dev

 Create archives from your tags:

-    coho foreach -r android "git checkout 3.5.x" coho create-archive -r android --dest cordova-dist-dev/$JIRA --tag 3.5.0
+    coho create-archive -r android --dest cordova-dist-dev/$JIRA --tag 3.5.0

 Sanity Check: